 Austin’s next game was on a grand scale for an adventure game by Phoenix Online Studios originally called King’s Quest IX, based on the classic series, now called “The Silver Lining”.
 This project has been split into 5 episodes consisting of hours of orchestral music.
 Austin is the lead composer and has received tons of praise for the music that brought the game to a whole new level.
 His music also was used for The Silver Lining – Haunted Castle Experience which features VR support.

 Next was a very different project creating music for Cognition: An Erica Reed Thriller, an original IP developed by Phoenix Online Studios which also is in episodic format.
 The game consists of 4 episodes and is a mix of CSI and Dexter with a very memorable main character you play as named Erica.
 The music received many rave reviews on it’s role and impact in the game and won several awards including Best Music of the year and a Reader’s Choice award from Adventuregamers.com.

 He has also explored film by working on “The Way He Makes Them Feel” and a project called, “An Inconvenient Penguin” which received great acclaim for its score.

 Austin is an ASCAP member now writing, not only game scores, but songs for vocalists and other instrumental works, including his own albums titled “Music On Canvas” & “Evening Light” exploring different musical landscapes, peace, and inner harmony.
-Delving into vocals and lyrics, he has also produced his own album titled “Inner World”.
+Delving into vocals and lyrics, he has also produced his own albums “Part of the Story” and “Inner World”.
 He has also collaborated with Jon Anderson (singer of YES) writing songs together.